coleifer/peewee/docs/peewee/api.rst

         # Clear the "is_deleted" bit on all posts.
         Post.update(flags=Post.is_deleted.clear()).execute()

-    .. py:method:: flag(value=None)
+    .. method:: flag(value=None)

         :param int value: Value associated with flag, typically a power of 2.

         Returns a descriptor that can get or set specific bits in the overall value.
-When accessed on the class itself, it returns a :py:class:`Expression` object suitable for use in a query.
+When accessed on the class itself, it returns a :class:`Expression` object suitable for use in a query.

         If the value is not provided, it is assumed that each flag will be an increasing power of 2, so if you had four flags, they would have the values 1, 2, 4, 8.

-.. py:class:: BigBitField
+.. class:: BigBitField

     Field class for storing arbitrarily-large bitmaps in a ``BLOB``.
 The field will grow the underlying buffer as necessary, ensuring there are enough